ohotto/singbox_rulesets/README.md

 ## bypass_hk.json

-Services unavailable on Hong Kong nodes, it is recommended to add a outbound selector to select non-Hong Kong nodes.
+Services unavailable on Hong Kong nodes, it is recommended to add a outbound selector to select non-Hong Kong nodes

 - OpenAI
 - Claude
 - Gemini

+## game.json

+Game acceleration, it is recommended to use tun mode and select nodes that support UDP forwarding

+- Grand Theft Auto V Enhanced && Rockstar Games Launcher